MattiasKallio/fpv-led-thingie/README.md

 ![led stick connections image](images/LED_connect_image.jpg)

 A clip with me talking about this and some flying around with it can be found here: https://www.youtube.com/watch?v=0fN0E4NP0gk

+Thingieverse for pretty 3D-printed box, or sort of... https://www.thingiverse.com/thing:5137845